lynnxu233/PomodoroTimerWithGemini/README.md

    - Performance analysis and visualization.
    - Tailored study strategies based on user performance and expert recommendations.

+we plan to reconsider the design pattern for the frontend.

 ---
 ### Test instruction